 Systemic Infections: MRSA-incited Bacteremia (MRSA-Bacteremia)

-VAP is characterized as pneumonia of infectious origin in a patient on ventilator, which results in fluid accumulation in lung alveoli.
-VAP is distinguished from other pneumonias by the inciting pathogen, the antibiotic treatments administered, and the methods of diagnosis, prognosis and prevention.
 In order to have VAP, the patient must be on a ventilator.
-It is the fact that the patient is on a ventilator that defines VAP, not the infectious agent.
+It is the fact that the patient is on a ventilator that de+nes VAP, not the infectious agent.
 VAP that is incited by MRSA is referred to as MRSA-VAP.
 Patients on ventilator are already sick and highly likely to become infected with MRSA and develop MRSA-VAP, which has a high rate of mortality among all patients on ventilator, and most especially among the elderly.

-Bacteremia is the presence of bacteria in the blood, which may be caused by dental work, catheterization of the urinary tract, surgical treatment of an abscess or infected wound, or colonization of indwelling devices, especially intravenous and intracardiac catheters, urethral catheters or ostomy devices and tubes.
+and tubes.
 Bacteremia secondary to infection usually originates in the genitourinary (GU) or gastrointestinal (GI) tract, or on the skin.
 Chronically ill patients, immunocompromised patients and injection drug users have an increased risk of bacteremia.
-MRSA is a common, dangerous and difficult-to-treat inciting agent of bacteremia.
+MRSA is a common, dangerous and di\cult-totreat inciting agent of bacteremia.

 S. aureus and many other species of Staphylococcus (Staph) are common bacteria typically encountered on the skin and in the nasal passages of healthy people.
 Staph can cause serious, life-threatening infections of the respiratory tract and cardiovascular system, including the blood stream.